 What Are the Pros and Cons of Medicare Supplement Plan G?

-Plan G provides broad cost protection with fewer out-of-pocket surprises than most other Medigap plans.
-But it costs more per month than lower-tier options and doesn't cover the Part B deductible or prescriptions.
-How often you use health care and whether your providers accept Medicare assignment are the two main factors to weigh when deciding if Plan G's near-complete coverage is worth the premium.
+Many people choose Plan G for its wide cost coverage and fewer unexpected out-of-pocket expenses than most other Medigap plans.
+It costs more per month than lower-tier options and doesn't cover the Part B deductible or prescriptions.
+How often you use health care and whether your providers accept Medicare assignment should guide your decision on whether the added cost makes sense.

 - Covers the Part A deductible ($1,736 per benefit period in 2026), protecting you from repeated hospital billing if multiple benefit periods begin in a single year